TeamGraphix/graphix/README.md

 ```bash
 $ pip install graphix[extra]
 ```
+this will install `graphix` and [IBMQ interface](https://github.com/TeamGraphix/graphix-ibmq) to run MBQC patterns on IBM devices and Aer simulator.

-this will install [IBMQ interface](https://github.com/TeamGraphix/graphix-ibmq).
-We are adding more quantum device interfaces.
+We are currently adding more quantum device interfaces.
 Please suggest in [issues](https://github.com/TeamGraphix/graphix/issues) if you have any particular device in mind!